 During the 5-year period from 2011 through 2015, the minimum size limit of gray triggerfish was 14- inches FL in the Gulf EEZ.
 The federal minimum size limit is the same in four of the five state waters of the Gulf.
-Texas, however, has had a 16-inches TL minimum size limit, although that is approximately equivalent to the federal size limit.
+However, Texas has a 16-inch TL minimum size limit that is approximately equivalent to the federal size limit.

 In the effects analysis for Gulf Reef Fish Amendment 37, the average weight of a commercially harvested gray triggerfish was estimated to be 4.1 lbs ww (3.94 lbs gw), which was based on 1,808 observer samples from 2008 through 2011.
 More recently, the average weight of a commercially harvested gray triggerfish is estimated to be 4.278 lbs ww (4.11 lbs gw), which is based on 2014 and 2015 TIP data (dockside intercepts of commercial fishermen).
-At those average weights, 12 gray triggerfish would collectively weight from 49 to 50 lbs ww.
+At those average weights, 12 gray triggerfish would collectively weigh from 49 to 50 lbs ww.